 6. Hot Springs – Much better in winter

-7. The Southern Lights are a winter phenomenon.
+7. The Southern Lights, or Auora Australis, are a winter phenomenon

 8. Whale watching – July is the best season to see these giants of the sea

-New Zealand is a great country for driving thanks to the open roads, amazing scenery, and good driving standards.
-Check out our driving in New Zealand for tourists article for detailed information.
+Even in winter, New Zealand is a great country for driving thanks to the open roads, amazing scenery, and good driving standards.
+Check out our driving in New Zealand for American tourists article for detailed information.

 You’ll need to be a little more vigilant when driving in winter.
-Chains usually aren’t necessary unless you’re planning on skiing or crossing any mountainous regions between June and September.
-Use these websites to monitor driving conditions in winter: The Met Service and the AA’s excellent Roadwatch service.
-The New Zealand Transport Agency traffic info website is another good one to bookmark or even better, sign up for their email notifications while you’re here.
+Chains aren’t usually necessary unless you’re planning on skiing or crossing any mountainous regions between June and September.

 If you’re planning on crisscrossing the Southern Alps in winter, monitor conditions carefully and be prepared.
 Apart from obvious risks that come with winter road conditions, you might waste time if you come to an impassable point in the road or a road closure.
 Save time by doing research before setting out or even better, get someone else to do the driving.